Professor Maggie Kubanyiova

 - British Association for Applied Linguistics

-I contribute to a range of sessions and modules across MA TESOL programmes in the School of Education and supervise MA dissertations and PhD theses.
+I contribute to a range of sessions and modules across MA TESOL and MA Education programmes in the School of Education and supervise MA dissertations and PhD theses.

 Research groups and institutes